mazimpakar/Quotes/README.md

 ## description

+Quotes: a web application that gathers quotes from various individuals past and present.

+Visitors to the site are encourage to post their favourite quotes by historical and/or present figures.
+This is then made visible to others who can either upvote or downvote

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.allow the user to add quotes ,upvote and downvote the quotes.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.

 ## Author's Name